Ash Green Primary Academy

 - Other notes

 We cater for all children who are able to access a mainstream school.
-We accept children with all kinds of SEN including Autism and Downs Syndrome, Moderate Learning Difficulties, Hearing and Visually impaired children and children with communication difficulties.
-We can implement health care plans for children with medical needs.
+We accept children with all types of SEND, including communication and interaction difficulties, cognition and learning, social, emotional and mental health difficulties and sensory/ physical disabilities.
+These include children with diagnosed conditions such as Downs syndrome and Autism as well as those with hearing and visually impairment needs.
+We can also cater for and implement Education and Health Care plans for children with additional medical needs.

 - Contact Name